 - It’s a life experience.
 Not one you want, but hey!
 Not your choice.
-Experiencing anxiety has made me empathize with others more, it has taught me how I can support and comfort others, and it has made me grateful for all days without anxiety.
+Experiencing anxiety has made me empathize with others more, it has taught me how to support and comfort others, and it has made me grateful for all days without anxiety.

 Don’t beat yourself up if you can’t accept it right away.
-It took me many years to fully accept my panic attacks and sometimes I’m still feeling sorry for myself and cursing at the world for everything that happened.
-Accepting my panic attacks has taught me that I can just let them be there; I know they will go away again, so instead of fighting I accept that it’s there and it can’t hurt me.
-My panic attacks aren’t as bad anymore and if I have one I acknowledge it and go on with my day.
+It took me many years to fully accept my panic attacks, and sometimes I’m still feeling sorry for myself and cursing at the world for everything that happened.
+Accepting my panic attacks has taught me that I can just let them be there; I know they will go away again, so instead of fighting, I accept that it’s there and can’t hurt me.
+My panic attacks aren’t as bad anymore, and if I have one, I acknowledge it and go on with my day.

 Why do I get panic attacks?

 There are plenty of reasons why you get panic attacks;